British woman and her husband found dead in lifeboat off Canadian coast

 After they departed, Ms Packwood posted a farewell video message: “Captain Brett and First Mate Sarah set sail on the 2nd leg of The Green Odyssey on board Theros – GibSea 42 foot sailboat.
 Powered by the wind and sun.
 Heading east to the Azores.”

-Ms Packwood, who was a poet, musician and reiki healer and was an accomplished sailor, learning at university in England.
-Brett’s son, James, posted a tribute on Facebook saying: “The past few days have been very hard.
+Ms Packwood, a poet, musician and reiki healer, was also an accomplished sailor, learning the ropes at university in England.
+Brett’s son James posted a tribute on Facebook saying: “The past few days have been very hard.

 “My father James Brett Clibbery, and his wife, Sarah Justine Packwood, have regrettably passed away.
 There is still an investigation, as well as a DNA test to confirm, but with all the news, it is hard to remain hopeful.